 And yet . . .

 The whole program of A Course in Miracles comes down to this one error: we are mistaken about what we are.
-And, when we correct this error, all its effects will disappear.
+And, when we correct this error, all the error’s effects will disappear.

 In theory, the correction of this error could happen as quickly and simply as throwing a switch.
 Just see everything as the same!
-For most of us, however, it is a learning process which evolves in time, which the course refers to as the Atonement.
+For most of us, however, it is a learning process which evolves in time, which the Course refers to as Atonement.